togglebit/CANFDuino/README.md

 Step 3. - Open the Arduino IDE, Go to the "Tools->Board->CANFDuino" to select the CANFDuino board as your target board.

-Setp 4. - Go to Tools->Board->-Boards Manager-Wait for the downloads to finish.
+Step 4. - Go to Tools->Board->-Boards Manager-Wait for the downloads to finish.
 Click on “Arduino SAMD Boards (32-bits ARM Cortex-M3), including Arduino M0” and Install.
 This can take a while to download if you don't already have the library.

 Step 5. - Go to File->Examples->CANFDuino->CANFDuino_Test500Kb.ino (have a look at all the other examples as well)